How inventory turnover works

 As an online brand or eCommerce company inventory is your most important asset and the inventory turnover rate shows how quickly you turn it over.
 Before we get into how you can improve your inventory turnover rate, let's start by reviewing how to calculate it.
 The formula looks like this: cost of goods sold / average inventory.

-Average inventory is calculated by looking at the balance sheet and taking the inventory at the beginning of the year + the inventory at the end of the year / 2.
+You calculate the average inventory by checking the balance sheet and taking the inventory at the beginning of the year + the inventory at the end of the year / 2.

-It is also possible to take a shorter period than a whole year.
-In the accounting software you use, such as Fortnox, you can print a profit and loss account and a balance sheet for any period.
+It is also possible to consider a shorter period than a full year.
+In the accounting software you use, such as Fortnox, you can extract an income statement and balance sheet for any period.

-Once you have the average sell-through rate, you can also easily calculate the average time it takes to sell the stock by dividing the number of days in the year by the ration.
-In the case above, this is 365 / 5 = 73 days.
+Once you have the average turnover rate, you can also easily calculate how long it takes on average to sell the inventory by dividing the number of days in the year by the ratio.
+In the case above, it would be 365 / 5 = 73 days.

-So, what is a good stock turnover rate?
-The sad answer is that it depends.
-But in general, higher is better than lower, as it suggests:
+So, what is a good inventory turnover rate?
+The boring answer is that it depends.
+But generally, higher is better than lower, as it indicates:

 • strong sales